 Start by raising your shoulders up toward your ears as your arms are relaxed at your sides.
 Drop and roll your shoulders back slightly, and then round them down to your starting position.
 You are essentially drawing big, backward circles with your shoulders.

-These exercises to improve posture will be a great start; but, the best thing you can do is pay close attention to how you sit and stand in daily life.
-Remember what your mother always told you about standing straight.
-It was great advice!
+These exercises to improve posture are a great start; but, the best thing you can do is pay close attention to how you sit and stand in daily life.

 Make an effort to straighten up if you notice that your shoulders are slouching or your back is curved.
 Pick your head up and make an effort to look people in the eye rather than walking with your face to the ground.